 Look at those Carpets- Petra Viewpoint near Monastery

-Since Petra and Wadi Rum is the highlight of the nation, many like us underestimate Jordan’s craftmanship.
+Most people know of Jordan’s famous places Petra and Wadi Rum.
+Somehow, people like us are unaware of Jordanians’ craftsmanship and art.
+It is hidden and this treasure is beyond beautiful.
 So when you plan your Jordan trip and shop for authentic Jordan things, fix an exclusive budget for shopping.

 There is no bazar vibe like that of Khan-El Khalili or Istanbul’s grand bazar in Jordan.
 You can’t find a marketplace like Kashan or Isfahan’s with vaulted ceilings and artistic Mukharans in Jordan.
-So you find a few big outlets and smaller shops selling Jordanian handcrafted items near tourist places.
+So you find a few big outlets, smaller souks and shops selling Jordanian handcrafted items near tourist places.

 Most shops (including those petty shops inside Petra) have fixed prices.
-So bargaining and haggling isn’t a thing to try in Jordan.
+So bargaining and haggling aren’t a thing to try in Jordan.
+Neither with taxi drivers nor with camel owners!
+But we had to haggle with camel owners Petra because their prices were over the roof.

-- Never ever- utter a price even by mistake if you aren’t ready or can’t pay that price, thinking you will ask for a further lesser price later.
+Never utter a price you are willing to pay even by mistake if you aren’t ready or can’t pay that price, thinking you will ask for a further lesser price later.
 Because it is usually the “This is the price, take it or leave it” attitude among merchants.

-- Clicking photographs in most outlets and bigger shops are prohibited.
+Clicking photographs in most outlets and bigger shops is prohibited.
 Plus you must inform the store manager if you are there to see and not shop.
 Jordanians never said no to our window shopping.
-Still, definitely, they don’t want to spend their valuable time on window-shoppers.
+Still, definitely, they don’t want to spend their valuable time on window-shoppers – Personal experiences.

 Pictures from Al-Afghani Store